Planning for Retirement

 From a senior's perspective, a twenty-something is young, flexible and able to spring back from anything.
 This is true physically and financially.
 A twenty-something could have invested in stocks and weathered the 2008 market decline and easily be back on their feet today

 Having said that, most 20 year olds don’t have big portfolios.
 Their challenges lie in weathering today’s tough job market rather than the stock market.
 So what should they do?
 Say no to frivolous expenses.
 Become a disciplined saver.
 Pay off your credit cards every month.
 And siphon something off of every pay cheque for your future Then, when the time is right, you can deploy your cash into the markets and set yourself up for the future.
 With 40 plus years ahead of you for investing, you’ve got more than enough time to plan for and realize your dreams.

-Let’s jump ahead to middle age.
+Let’s jump ahead.
 Married.
 Children.
 And aging parents.
-It’s a busy time and it’s easy to find priorities other than saving.
-But it’s also the age when you realize time is finite.
-With 20 years or so before retirement, you need to focus on your goals.
+It’s a busy time and easy to find priorities other than saving.
+But it’s also the age when you realize time is finite and so you need to shift some focus on your goals.

-Cut back on pointless expenses wherever they may be—extra cable channels, expensive phone packages, etc. Even negotiating better interest rates on everything from your mortgage to your credit card can net you the extra cash you need for investing.
+Cut back on pointless expenses like extra cable channels and expensive phone packages, for example.
+Even negotiating better interest rates on everything from your mortgage to your credit card can net you the extra cash you need for investing.